-Demanding markets require innovative solutions, and Meier excels in providing complex critical-to-function and micro-sized components required to meet the needs of today’s advanced technologies.
+Demanding markets require innovative solutions.
+Meier excels in providing complex critical-to-function and micro-sized components required to meet the needs of today’s advanced technologies.
 From concept to production, we understand the materials and the manufacturing processes needed to best deliver your product.
 Meier takes into account all of your design requirements from close tolerance stamping to Electric Discharge Machining.
 Whether custom design or current product blueprint, our team is ready to create a scalable manufacturable unit for you.

 Our extensive knowledge in high-performance material alloys and tempers combined with our experience fabricating stamped metal-formed components provide a proven resource for your most challenging applications.
 Our product designers work closely with your engineers to produce valuable Design for Manufacturability (DFM) input.
 With these Six Sigma-like processes, we employ tools like Tooling Failure Mode Effects Analysis (TFMEA) and Process Failure Mode Effects Analysis (PFMEA).
 These operations ensure that we have examined design integrity in all possible outcomes, so that critical-to-mission units adhere to production specifications.

 Using the latest CAD software, Meier’s expert engineers convert design from traditional formats by using advanced prototyping techniques to produce viable and precise stamping prototypes.
 From larger stamped parts to Meier’s unique understanding of stamped microparts, we work with a dedicated focus on how our manufacturing stampings interact with other critical-to-mission components and functions.

 Our validation expertise and requirements give us an advantageous perspective with which to identify and address manufacturing capability risks before we even cut the steel.
 This allows us to deliver the best value while achieving your quality, design and performance objectives.